-A, The IUJ shuttle bus makes frequent daily trips to town – shopping, banking and train station.
-Transferring to the local train lines or buses, students can travel to anywhere in Japan, including our neighboring town where more diverse shopping is available.
+A, The IUJ shuttle bus makes frequent daily trips to town – shopping (including Halal, vegetarian and international spices availability), banking, restaurants, and train station.
+Transferring to the local train lines or buses, students can travel to anywhere in Japan, including our neighboring towns where more diverse shopping is available.

 Q. What student Clubs are active?

 A. IUJ graduate students are very active in and out of class.
 Some of the featured clubs are (list is just examples, and not all-inclusive).

 – Consulting Club

 – Onsen goes (hot spring lovers)

 – Basketball, badminton, Volleyball, pingpong